newrelic/nri-flex/docs/apis/commands.md

 other_key:otherValue
 ```

 The `split_output` command as defined above gets two blocks of data to which Flex then applies the `regex_matches` expressions for extracting the values.
-This example results in two metric samples similar to the example below.
+This example results in two metric samples:

 ```json
 [{